 Unit 4: Hydraulic Modeling and Flood Inundation Mapping using HEC-RAS

 The flow or discharge value in a river does not mean much to a lay person or a decision maker because this flow can be insignificant on a big river or can be dangerous on a small creek.
-Thus we must know how to translate this flow value into the water depth, velocity and the corresponding extent to understand its impact.
-The objective of this unit is to perform hydraulic modeling on a reach of Wabash River near Lafayette, Indiana to estimate water surface elevation and extent corresponding to a 100 year flow.
+Thus, we must know how to translate this flow value into the water depth, velocity, and the corresponding extent to understand its impact.
+The objective of this unit is to perform hydraulic modeling on a reach of Wabash River near Lafayette, Indiana, to estimate water surface elevation and extent corresponding to a 100 year flow.
 Students will learn the basics of hydraulic modeling using HEC-RAS to simulate the flow hydraulics using one-dimensional steady state assumption.
 The outcome will be the inundation extent corresponding to the 100-year event along the reach of the Wabash River near Lafayette, IN.
 Make sure you have HEC-RAS available on school or personal computers prior to the start of the unit.
-See below for more information.

 Unit 4 Learning Outcomes

 - Simulate flow depth, velocity, and flood inundation using a 1D HEC-RAS model and RAS Mapper

 - Analyze relationships between flow depth, inundation, and overbank roughness.

 - Create GIS files from HEC-RAS outputs for subsequent use in flood risk analysis